-Avoid taking an antacid within 2 hours before or after you take gabapentin.
-Antacids can make it harder for your body to absorb gabapentin.
+Avoid taking an antacid within 2 hours before you take gabapentin.

 Gabapentin side effects

 Seek medical treatment if you have a serious drug reaction that can affect many parts of your body.
-Symptoms may include: skin rash, fever, swollen glands, flu-like symptoms, muscle aches, severe weakness, unusual bruising, or yellowing of your skin or eyes.
-This reaction may occur several weeks after you began using gabapentin.
+Symptoms may include skin rash, fever, swollen glands, muscle aches, severe weakness, unusual bruising, or yellowing of your skin or eyes.

 Common gabapentin side effects may include: